 The state of Maine has a dispensary program, so only locations that are registered under the rules of the medical marijuana program are allowed to provide patients with marijuana.
 This means the dispensaries have to operate on a not-for-profit basis.

-For example, if you are a patient with four ounces of cannabis, you can provide another registered patient with 1.5+ ounces.
-If a dispensary has excess unused weed, it can legally give it to a patient for free if that individual is unable to afford it.
+There are also specific cultivation facility rules.
+For example, excess unused marijuana can be moved from one qualified patient to another, as long as both patients remain within the legal limit (i.e. if you are a patient with four ounces of cannabis, you can provide another registered patient with 1.5+ ounces.
+If a dispensary has excess unused weed, it can legally give it to a patient for free if that individual is unable to afford it).

-Only the patient and their primary caregiver are allowed into a dispensary and minors are not allowed entry under any circumstances.
+Only the patient and their primary caregiver are allowed into a dispensary, and minors are not allowed entry under any circumstances.
 Most dispensaries in Maine have a price structure designed to make the medicine affordable for all patients.